nezaboodka/reactronic/README.md

 }
 ```

-In the example above, the impact function `load` makes
+In the example above, the apply function `load` makes
 changes to `url`, `content` and `timestamp` properties.
 While
-impact transaction is running, the changes are visible only inside the
+apply transaction is running, the changes are visible only inside the
 transaction itself.
 The new values become atomically visible outside
 of the transaction only upon its completion.